Jonathan Swan: First Trump interview (2018)

 Swan interviewed Trump in October 2018.
 In one preview clip, Trump revealed that he was planning to end birthright citizenship in the US, a constitutionally protected right.
-Swan did not challenge the President's claims, some of which were untrue; for example, when Trump falsely declared that no other country had birthright citizenship, Swan said nothing in response.
+Swan did not challenge the president's claims, some of which were untrue; for example, when Trump falsely declared that no other country had birthright citizenship, Swan said nothing in response.
 Commentators also pointed out that Swan appeared gleeful and overexcited.

 Swan faced stern backlash.
-Journalists variously described the interview as "the ne plus ultra of media toadying" and "less a news story than … a press release."
+Journalist Sam Biddle described the interview as "the ne plus ultra of media toadying" and Libby Watson deemed it "less a news story than … a press release".
 It only worsened Swan and Axioss reputation of favoring access over accountability.
-Conversely, veteran journalist Bob Woodward argued that he was not soft—he was "tough but fair."
-Swan later regretted his performance.
+Shortly after the interview, Axios hired an editor to improve its reputation by lobbying for changes to the Wikipedia articles on itself and Swan; he pushed for promotional material to be included, such as an "Awards and Honors" section, and recommended that controversies related to Swan be whitewashed.
+Conversely, veteran journalist Bob Woodward argued that he was not soft—he was "tough but fair".
+Swan regretted his performance.

 Second Trump interview (2020)

-What I was trying to get him to do was grapple with the question of why.